phylum-dev/community-extensions/sbom/README.md

 # `sbom` Extension for Phylum
-This extension will take a provided lock file, submit it to Phylum for analysis and return the job data in structured SBOMB format.
+This extension will take a provided lock file, submit it to Phylum for analysis and return the job data in structured SBOM format.

 ## Installation and Basic Usage
 Clone the repository and install the extension via the Phylum CLI.